rizkyizh/rizkyizh/README.md

 Hello, my friends!
 In this opportunity, I want to introduce myself.
 My name is Rizki Izzul Haq, I come from Surakarta - Indonesia.
 I have a high interest in tech world.
 I hope I can become a developer and produce extraordinary works.
 That’s all from me.
 Thank you for your attention.

-- 🌱 I’m currently learning php & Kotlin
+- 🌱 I’m currently learning Go & Kotlin
 - 📫 How to reach me: by contact me
 - ⚡ Fun fact: I wanna be main character
 - 😄 Pronouns: he him his